ryanmendoza99/Google-Cybersecurity-Professional-Certification/README.md

-Google's Cybersecurity Professional Certificate is a self-paced program that teaches students the skills and tools needed for entry-level cybersecurity roles.
+#Google's Cybersecurity Professional Certificate

+A self-paced program that teaches students the skills and tools needed for entry-level cybersecurity roles.
 The program consists of eight courses that use a combination of videos, assessments, and hands-on labs, and are taught by cybersecurity experts.
 The curriculum was designed with input from industry leaders and top employers.
 The program covers topics such as:
 Programming for cybersecurity tasks
 Security information and event management (SIEM) tools